18 June 2018

 As we embrace the cooler days of Winter and rapidly head towards the end of the financial year, educators are often keen to revamp their spaces, change things around, breathe new life into their rooms, invigorate their curriculums, and ensure their sustainable practices and cultural outcomes meet or exceed the National Quality Standards.

-Recycled plastic mats designed by Indigenous Aboriginal artists can be the solution for many problems educators face.
+Recycled plastic mats designed by Indigenous Aboriginal artists can be the solution for many problems that educators face.

 These recycled plastic mats feature the symbols and motifs of Aboriginal Language from different regions of Australia to encourage storytelling and community building.